JayjeetAtGithub/skyhookdm-benchmark-ssl/report/report.md

 ![RADOS througout w.r.t. to OSD count](./figures/rados.png){#fig:rados .center height=50% width=75%}

 Ceph was deployed on our Kubernetes cluster using Rook [@rook], which is a cloud-native storage orchestrator for Kubernetes to make storage systems self-healing, self-managing and self-scaling.
-Rook deploys and manages the Ceph daemons like OSDs, MONs, etc. as pods.
+Rook deploys and manages the Ceph daemons like OSDs, MONs, and MGRs as pods.
-Our Ceph deployment comprised of 3 MONs and 5 OSDs, where each OSD was deployed on a distinct node and on a single blockdevice.
+Our Ceph deployment comprised of 3 MONs and 5 OSDs, where each OSD was deployed on a distinct node and a single blockdevice.
 To find out the R/W throughput of the Ceph object store, the overhead it incurs on the raw blockdevices, and the component that becomes the bottleneck, we benchmarked RADOS [@weil2007rados], the object store interface of Ceph using the `rados bench` utility provided by Ceph.
 We ran the benchmarks by reading/writing objects of size 10MB using all the cores of the client.
 We initially began the experiment with a single OSD and gradually scaled it up to 5 OSDs in order to capture the peak throughput and the throughput trend w.r.t OSD count.
 The OSD's disk became the bottleneck while running the benchmarks on a single OSD as the throughput was around 390 MB/s, which was not enough to saturate the network.
-The RADOS seq. read throughput was found to be slightly less than that of the blockdevice seq. read and this observation can be attributed to the overhead of the Ceph bluestore over the blockdevice.
+The RADOS seq. read throughput was found to be slightly less than that of the blockdevice seq. read and this behavior can be attributed to the overhead of Ceph's Bluestore over the blockdevice.
 As shown in @Fig:rados, we observed a significant throughput increase as we scaled out from 1 to 4 OSDs.
 But when we scaled out to 5 OSDs, the throughput increase was minute and was stagnant at ~1000 MB/s as shown in @Fig:5osds.
 Since the network bandwidth was around 8–8.5 Gb/s, we immediately realized that the bottleneck has shifted from the storage to the network.
 The CPU usage, memory pressure, and network traffic were also monitored while running the benchmarks.
-Only the link between the client and the OSDs was found to be saturated.
+Only the links between the client and the OSDs were found to be saturated.

 ## Benchmarking SkyhookDM on the River SSL Kubernetes Cluster

 ![Time spent in querying 1%, 10%, and 100% data with processing in client and storage side](./figures/skyhook.png){#fig:skyhook .center height=50% width=75%}

 The SkyhookDM cluster was benchmarked to find out the performance gained by pushing down query operations to the storage as compared to running queries on the client and also to find out the overhead of the SkyhookDM layer on Ceph.
-We updated our vanilla Ceph cluster to a SkyhookDM cluster using a Popper workflow, that updates the Ceph image in the Rook operator and updates the cluster config to load the SkyhookDM tabular libraries.
+We upgraded our vanilla Ceph cluster to a SkyhookDM cluster using a Popper workflow, that updates the Ceph image in the Rook operator and updates the cluster config to load the SkyhookDM tabular libraries.
 For this experiment, 10000 objects each of size 10MB containing tabular data in Flatbuffer [@fbx] format were loaded into a pool that had replication disabled.
-The total size of the resulting dataset size was around 210 GB and comprised of 750M rows.
+The total size of the resulting dataset was around 210 GB and comprised of 750M rows.
 Queries were executed to select 1%, 10%, and 100% of the data with the query execution once on the client and once on the storage.
 As shown in @Fig:skyhook, the total time required for querying 1% and 10% of the data was significantly less when queries were pushed down and executed on the storage side.
 This observation was quite expected as only a subset of the rows needed to be transferred through the network in case of push down.